Bounded Termination of Monotonicity-Constraint Transition Systems: The Bounded Termination Problem

-\bprf Suppose that $\ourmcs$ does not $B$-terminate.
-Our goal is to show that for a particular initial state, there is a run, starting at this state, of any length.
+\bprf Suppose that $\ourmcs$ does not terminate on $B$.
+We claim that $\cal A$ is not bounded-terminating, which means that there is an initial state which can be followed by runs arbitrarily long.

 We use Lemma~\ref{lem:loop}.
-It provides us with a cyclic multipath $L$ and a rooted multipath $H$, such that $HL^\omega$ is $B$-satisfiable, say be $\sigma$.
-For every $p\ge 0$, multipath $HL^p$ is $B$-satisfied by the corresponding part of $\sigma$.
+It provides us with a cyclic multipath $L$ and a rooted multipath $H$, such that $HL^\omega$ is satisfiable on $B$, say by $\sigma$.
+For every $p\ge 0$, multipath $HL^p$ is satisfied on $B$ by the corresponding restriction of $\sigma$.
 Since it is a finite multipath in a stable system, by Lemmas~\ref{lem:stable=satisfiable} and \ref{lem:extendass} we can extend $\sigma$ to a complete assignment $\sigma_p$ that satisfies $HL^p$.

 Next, we note that all the variables of the initial point $f_0$ of $I(\mathcal{A})$ are clearly bounded, which means that $\sigma$ valuates them.
 So, all the assignments $\sigma_p$ agree on the initial state.
 This concludes the proof. \eprf